offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHAT**: Given two sequences, perform sequence alignment and pull out the highest scoring alignment.

-**WHY**: A strongly matching global alignment indicates that the sequences are likely homologous / related.
+**WHY**: A strong global alignment indicates that the sequences are likely homologous / related.

 #### Graph Algorithm